10 Ways To Relax Your Mind

 Most of us spend far too much time in the task processing network of our brains.
 We don't allow ourselves the time and freedom to relax our minds so we can be more productive, creative, and rested.

-Here are 10 ways to relax your mind during the day:
+How to relax your mind during the day with these 10 steps:

 1. Partition your day.